Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

   * 10/03/2023: Fixed issues with robot seeing through walls
       * Added method to prevent movement that results in moving through walls
       * Changed logic for determining which direction to move when an object is found
+  * 11/03/2023: Added methods to produce randomly generated nogos within scene, output the shapes, and output coverage, total distance, and number of points skipped
+      * Now the robot has N number of tries (relating to distance from origin) to reach a point, if this fails then A* is used along with the robot's knowledge of the scene from detecting points to determine if the point is accessible or not. **Needs more testing**
+          * If the point is determined inaccessible then the robot will skip this checkpoint.

 # TODO

   * [x] Handle multiple objects
       * Both close together and far apart (allowing movement between)
   * [x] Stop the robot seeing through walls
-  * [ ] Handle case if point is inaccessible due to an obstacle covering, surrounding or blocking
+  * [x] Handle case if point is inaccessible due to an obstacle covering, surrounding or blocking
   * [x] Combine with route mapping - if off course and no obstacles, move back to route.
   * [ ] Move robot to end of detected end point
+  * [x] Test scenes with randomly generated nogos

 # Known Issues